hphelion/documentation/community/community.faq.md

     <td valign=top><p>Simple installation and configuration process (takes 1,200+ manual configurations to a handful of automated steps)</td>
   </tr>
  <tr>
-    <td width=50%><p>*Performance and security hardening by HP Helion OpenStack Community edition</p>
+    <td width=50%><p>*Performance and security hardening by HP Helion OpenStack Community</p>
 	<p>*Optional Foundation Care 24x7 support and indemnification</p></td>
-    <td valign=top><p>Confident implementation, evaluation, development, and deployment</td>
+    <td valign=top><p>Confident implementation, evaluation, development and deployment</td>
   </tr>
 </table>

 ####What is TripleO? #### {#TripleO}

-OpenStack on OpenStack (or TripleO) is the OpenStack community's official deployment of the OpenStack project.
-It builds on the core resource-provisioning strengths of OpenStack technology to enable cloud administrators to deploy and maintain baremetal installations of OpenStack.
+OpenStack on OpenStack (or TripleO) is OpenStack's official deployment of OpenStack project.
+It builds on the core resource-provisioning strengths of OpenStack to enable cloud administrators to deploy and maintain baremetal installations of OpenStack.
 Using the same APIs that they are familiar with for deploying workloads on an OpenStack cloud, template based deployment engine (OpenStack Heat) allows for rigorous testing and reliable, repeatable deployments of known configurations.

 Learn more about <a href="https://wiki.openstack.org/wiki/TripleO" target="_blank">TripleO</a>

 ####What is the competitive positioning, and how do I win? #### {#Positioning}

-The HP Helion OpenStack Community edition is one of the first distributions in the market based on the most recent Icehouse release of OpenStack from the community.
+The HP Helion OpenStack Community is one of the first distributions in the market based on the most recent Icehouse release of OpenStack from the community.
 It is pure OpenStack with no proprietary technology or add-ins.
 For example, TripleO is used for deployment.
-It comes with HP Linux as a host OS, hardened and tested for HP Helion OpenStack Community edition.
+It comes with HP Linux as a host OS, hardened and tested for OpenStack Community edition.
 More competitive information is available on the HP Helion OpenStack Community battlecard on the sales portal.

-####What is the price for the HP Helion OpenStack Community edition? #### {#WhatPrice}
+####What is the price for the HP Helion OpenStack Community? #### {#WhatPrice}
 It is completely free to license and download.

-####If the HP Helion OpenStack Community edition is free, why should I waste valuable sales cycles on it? #### {#Free}
+####If the HP Helion OpenStack Community is free, why should I waste valuable sales cycles on it? #### {#Free}

 The HP Helion OpenStack Community preview will be made available worldwide May 7.
-This preview allows our customers to deploy an OpenStack cloud-in-a-box, experience TripleO based deployment and evaluate Icehouse release of OpenStack technology.
-It will be followed by a full release with support for baremetal deployments (up to 30 compute nodes) and future releases once every 6 weeks to stay close to the trunk.
+This preview allows our customers to deploy an OpenStack cloud-in-a-box, experience TripleO based deployment and evaluate Icehouse release of OpenStack.
+It will be followed by once a full release with support for baremetal deployments (up to 30 compute nodes) and future releases once every 6 weeks to stay close to the trunk.
 Download it [here](www.hp.com/helion/openstack).

-####When and where will HP Helion OpenStack Community edition be released? #### {#WhenWhere}
+####When and where will HP Helion OpenStack Community be released? #### {#WhenWhere}

 We are committed to shipping every 6 weeks and this is our first release based on Icehouse which was just released.
 We are currently testing and hardening our distribution to support baremetal deployment for a small scale private cloud deployment.
 We expect this to be available in our next release.

-####Where can I download the HP Helion OpenStack Community edition? #### {#Download}
+####Where can I download the HP Helion OpenStack Community? #### {#Download}

 You can download it from [here](www.hp.com/helion/openstack).